 Read more about the side effects of radiotherapy.

 Despite the side effects, radiotherapy can be a highly effective treatment for cancer.
-Four out of every ten cancer cures include radiotherapy as part of the treatment plan.
+4 out of every 10 cancer cures include radiotherapy as part of the treatment plan.

-However, radiotherapy does not cause cancerous tumours to shrink immediately and it can take some time for the beneficial effects to become apparent.
-These effects will depend on the type of cancer you have, other treatments that may be given alongside (such as chemotherapy or surgery) and how advanced the tumour is when treatment begins.
+However, radiotherapy doesn't cause cancerous tumours to shrink immediately and it can take some time for the beneficial effects to become apparent.
+These effects depend on the type of cancer you have, other treatments that may be given alongside it (such as chemotherapy or surgery) and how advanced the tumour is when treatment begins.

 ^^ Back to top